Old Icelandic Homily Book: Contents

 The OIHB is principally distinct from the Old Norwegian Homily Book (ONHB) in that unlike the latter it is not arranged according to the church year.
 The source material for the OIHB has been traced to a number of the Church Fathers, though a full study of the sources has yet to be carried out.
 However, the OIHB also made use of material available in other homiliaries.
-For example, it contains a close translation a sermon included in the “Pembroke-type homilary”: a Carolingian preacher’s anthology.
+For example, it contains a close translation of a sermon included in the “Pembroke-type homilary”: a Carolingian preacher’s anthology.

 The style of the OIHB is closer to that of the Íslendingasögur than the Latinate vocabulary and syntax of later Old West Norse religious prose.
 It makes use of abrupt changes in tense and from indirect to direct speech, particularly in paraphrases of the gospels.
 It occasionally uses “native proverbs and everyday similitudes” which contribute to its simple, practical style.
 However, rhetorical devices are sometimes used to achieve a high style and some sentences can be scanned as verse.

 Of the 11 sermons in the OIHB and ONHB have in common, two are found in what is possibly the oldest Icelandic manuscript fragment, AM 237a fol: dated to 1150.
 These texts are the ‘Stave-church Homily’ and a sermon for St. Michael’s Day.
 Indrebø has shown that the 11 sermons in common are copies of copies, at least.
 Similarly, he concluded that AM 237a fol is a copy of a copy, and was itself probably a remnant of a homiliary itself.
 This implies that at least some material in the manuscript belongs to before 1150.

 As well as sermons found in the ONHB and AM 237a fol, some sermons feature in other Old Norse manuscripts such as Hauksbók.